 They will also take multiple naps during the day, as well as times of rest when they appear to be just lying around, but somewhat alert as well as high energy awake time when they will want to play and train.

 When will my Husky puppy sleep through the night?

-Husky puppies will generally sleep through the night by about 4 months old, but it can range from 8 or 9 weeks old all the way through 6 months old.
+Husky puppies will generally sleep through the night by about 4 months old, but they can range from 8 or 9 weeks old all the way to 6 months old.
 Some puppies may also go through a sleep regression when going through a growth spurt or teething.

 There is a lot that you can do to nurture your puppy’s sleeping patterns and help them to sleep better at night.
 Towards the end of this article, we will discuss those in the heading sleep problems and solutions.